 Make Sure You Understand the Differences in Steering

 If you’ve been driving for years, reversing a car probably isn’t a big deal.
 Reversing a trailer or RV is very different.
 It’s never a good idea to make large, sweeping turns of the wheel when you’re backing up an RV.
 Use small adjustments, whether you’re backing smoothly or having to make corrections.
 Don’t panic if you end up at the wrong angle since you’re more likely to start over-compensating and risking some real damage.

 With a trailer, you also need to learn to go against your usual instincts.
 Backing up a trailer means having to turn the wheel in the opposite direction, making things even more confusing.
 This is why you need to be careful and take it slow in small, thoughtful, well-planned steps.

 Practice When Possible

 Whenever possible, you should make time to practice backing up your RV or your trailer.
 This is especially true if you’re a new RV owner and you’re not used to steering or towing a larger vehicle.
 When you’re practicing, be sure to do it away from high traffic areas.

 Visit Our RV Park

 If you’re looking for the perfect spot on your trip, the RV park at the Hoover Met Complex has everything you need.
-With power, sewer, and water hook-ups, WiFi access, and a close proximity to all the action, you won’t find anywhere better in Hoover, AL. Take a look at everything the Hoover Met Complex can offer or contact us with any questions.
+With power, sewer, and water hook-ups, WiFi access, and a close proximity to all the action, you won’t find anywhere better in Hoover, AL. Hoover Met RV Park also offers 170 pull-through parking spots, which makes the parking process quick and easy.
+Take a look at everything the Hoover Met Complex can offer or contact us with any questions.